charles1614/spark/docs/streaming-programming-guide.md

 ***

 ## Deploying Applications
-This section discusses the steps to deploy a Spark Streaming application.
+This section discusses the steps to org.apache.spark.blaze.deploy a Spark Streaming application.

 ### Requirements
 {:.no_toc}